What is a logical fallacy?

 However, not just any type of mistake in reasoning counts as a logical fallacy.
 To be a fallacy, a type of reasoning must be potentially deceptive, that is, it must be likely to fool at least some of the people some of the time.
 Moreover, in order for a fallacy to be worth identifying and naming, it must be a common type of logical error.

-To sum up, in these Fallacy Files a logical fallacy is a common, deceptive type of error in arguments.
+To sum up, in these Fallacy Files a logical fallacy is a common, deceptive type of logical error in arguments.

 History

-The first part of Fallacies is a history of the general concept of logical fallacy and the development of particular named fallacies.
+Last century, an Australian philosopher, logician, and computer scientist, Charles L. Hamblin, wrote a highly-influential book on fallacies9.
+The first part of the book is a history of the concept of logical fallacy and the development of particular named fallacies.
 However, the most influential part of the book was probably the first chapter, which criticized the "standard treatment" of fallacies―that is, their discussion in textbooks of the time―and his criticisms seem to have inspired much subsequent research.
 Of less lasting influence were Hamblin's efforts, in the latter part of the book, to develop a formal treatment of dialectical argument as a basis for a theory of fallacies.

 Why study fallacies?

+1. Studying formal logic and the rules of correct reasoning is like having a road map that shows how to get from point A to point B. However, even the best navigators sometimes get lost, and it helps if the roads that go nowhere are clearly labeled "DEAD END", "WRONG WAY", or "DO NOT ENTER".
 That is what logical fallacies are for: marking the wrong turns that reasoners are likely to take.
-Thus, studying fallacies is no substitute for studying the positive principles of good reasoning—learning to navigate through logical space, so to speak.
+Thus, studying fallacies is no substitute for studying the positive principles of good reasoning―learning to navigate through logical space, so to speak.
 You would not set out on a trip without a road map, hoping to rely upon the "DEAD END" signs to get to your destination.
-Similarly, The Fallacy Files are no replacement for the study of formal and informal logic, but only a supplement―hopefully, a useful one.
+Similarly, The Fallacy Files are no replacement for the study of formal and informal logic, but only a supplement.

 Notes:

-1. Aristotle, On Sophistical Refutations
+3. Aristotle, On Sophistical Refutations (350 B.C.?).

-2. Plato, Euthydemus
+4. Plato, Euthydemus (380 B.C.?).

-4. Jeremy Bentham, The Handbook of Political Fallacies, revised & edited by Harold A. Larrabee (1971).
+6. Jeremy Bentham, The Handbook of Political Fallacies, revised & edited by Harold A. Larrabee (1971).

-5. John Stuart Mill, A System of Logic, Ratiocinative and Inductive, Book V, chapters 1 & 2 (1892), in Hansen & Pinto, pp. 85-94.
+7. John Stuart Mill, A System of Logic, Ratiocinative and Inductive, Book V, chapters 1 & 2 (1892).

-6. Arthur Schopenhauer, The Art of Controversy, translated by Thomas Bailey Saunders, edited by Axel Wendelberger (2008).
+8. Arthur Schopenhauer, The Art of Controversy, translated by Thomas Bailey Saunders, edited by Axel Wendelberger (2008).

-7. C. L. Hamblin, Fallacies (1970).
+9. C. L. Hamblin, Fallacies (1970).

-8. Daniel Kahneman, Paul Slovic & Amos Tversky, editors, Judgment Under Uncertainty: Heuristics and Biases (1982).
+10. See, especially: Daniel Kahneman, Paul Slovic & Amos Tversky, editors, Judgment Under Uncertainty: Heuristics and Biases (1982).